dozer404/CarbonCopy_v2/README.md

 # CarbonCopy_v2
+OP : Paranoid Ninja
+Author : dozer404

 A tool which creates a spoofed certificate of any online website and signs an Executable for AV Evasion.
-Works for both Windows and Linux
+Works for both Windows and Linux.
+Refactored to use 'cryptography' library and modern Python practices.

 ![Screenshot](Usage.jpg)